Sadam Ali: Cotto vs. Ali

 The 37-year-old legendary Puerto-Rican fighter had his moments against the 29-year-old New York native, but in the end, Ali's speed and fresher legs proved to be the difference and he sent the future Hall of Famer out on the losing end.
 After the bout, Ali was gracious and appreciative of the opportunity: ”Good things happen to good people.
 I have been training since I was 8 years old, and I am glad I got this win at MSG, in my hometown.”
 Cotto came in as the favorite in the bout, but Ali showed he was up to the task early in the fight as he staggered the rugged legend with a hard right hand.
 Cotto landed some nice body shots and he stopped Ali's attack on a few occasions with combinations.
 However, Ali landed more consistently from beginning to end.
 The boxing community chimed in with varying levels of respect.

 Ali vs. Munguia

 In his second title defence, Ali faced Mexican prospect Jaime Munguia.
-Mungia was ranked #4 by the WBO and #7 by the WBC at the time.
-Mungia proved to be too big and too strong for Ali, dropping him twice in round one, once in round two and once in round four, before the referee had seen enough.
-Ali showed a lot of heart in the fight, but Mungia simply dominated all of the rounds.
+Munguia was ranked #4 by the WBO and #7 by the WBC at the time.
+Munguia proved to be too big and too strong for Ali, dropping him twice in round one, once in round two and once in round four, before the referee had seen enough.
+Ali showed a lot of heart in the fight, but Munguia simply dominated all of the rounds.

 Ali vs. Herrera

 In his next fight, Ali went back to welterweight and faced Mauricio Herrera.
-Ali managed to get the unanimous decision victory, winning 100-90, 99-91 and 98-92 on all three judges' scorecards.
+Ali managed to get the unanimous decision victory, winning 100–90, 99–91 and 98–92 on all three judges' scorecards.

 Boxing coach

-In August 2019, Sadam Ali became a boxing coach and he trained YouTuber Slim for the YouTube boxing event Fousey vs. Slim.
+In August 2019, Sadam Ali became a boxing coach and he trained YouTuber Slim Albaher for the YouTube boxing event Fousey vs. Slim.